 We invite you to become a member of the ESU Legacy Society.
 The Society exists to acknowledge those loyal members who have had the foresight and dedication to include the ESU in their estate plans.

 By honoring ESU Legacy Society members, we hope other members will be inspired to follow suit.
 Enrolling in this honorary society is simply a matter of advising the ESU that you have included it in your will, no matter the size of your bequest.
-We welcome your planned gifts, such as gifts of life insurance or retirement plan funds and/or charitable income gifts; such as
+We also welcome your planned gifts, such as gifts of life insurance or retirement plan funds.

 ESU Legacy Society members will enjoy: